Everyone loves Mexican food, but there’s a question if menudo is keto-friendly.1

 Keto Friendly Mexican Soups

 #1.
 Menudo Soup Without Hominy.
-Is menudo keto without hominy in it?
-Yes it is, and it’s healthy too!
-Menudo is full of nutritious vegetables paired with quality protein that promotes muscle building, as well as weight management, metabolic health, and appetite regulation.3 Try making this soup without the high in carbohydrate hominy to prepare a delicious keto friendly meal!
+Menudo is keto-friendly without hominy in it and it’s healthy too!
+Menudo is full of nutritious vegetables paired with quality protein that promotes muscle building, as well as weight management, metabolic health, and appetite regulation.5 Try making this soup without the high in carbohydrate hominy to prepare a delicious keto friendly meal!

 #2.
 Mexican Chicken Soup.
 Chicken soup is a staple that fits into every meal plan.
 Full of protein, this soup takes chicken breast, broth, and vegetables to form a keto-friendly and healthy option for dieters trying to lose weight and improve health.
 Try adding paprika, cilantro, lime, and spicy seasonings to add a Mexican twist on this cross cultural classic.